shrutirathi1125/Netflix_SQL_Project/README.md

 SELECT DISTINCT type FROM netflix;
 ```

+**Objective:**  Fetch all available data from the Netflix dataset.
+Determine the total number of movies and TV shows in the dataset.
+Identify the different types of content available on Netflix.

 ## Business Problems And Solutions

 ### Q.1) Count the Number of Movies vs TV Shows

 ```sql
 SELECT